bansalhimanshu0296/8-Queen-AI/README.md

 This project was done as a part of CSCI-B-551 Elements of Artificial Intelligence Coursework under Prof. Dr. David Crandall.

+## Problem ##

+The goal is to write an Artifical Intelligence prpgram to place pichus or queen on a board given one pichu on board so, each pichu cannot see each other given there are walls on board.

 ## Command to run the program ##

 python3 arrange_pichus.py [name of map] [number of queens/pichus]